 However, many companies and employers are comfortable with this move because they feel employees would be less productive.
 They believe most employees work better when they are under supervision.

 The transition to remote work has been very easy for many workers, including adults.
-About 75 percent of those working remotely said that it was easy to get the equipment and technology needed to do their jobs.
+About 75 percent of those working remotely said getting the equipment and technology needed to do their jobs was easy.
 They also said that they have a perfect workspace to do their job.

-Most of the workers working from home also said they find it easier to complete projects on time and meet deadlines.
+Most workers working from home also said they find it easier to complete projects on time and meet deadlines.
 They also get fewer interruptions while feeling motivated to do their job diligently.

 The concept of working from home is not new.
 It has been around for a very long time, but many employers do not like the idea because they like keeping an eye on their employees, and they have not explored the option.
 However, what has improved significantly over the years is the resources available for working remotely.